Electron Configuration for Titanium (Ti2+,Ti3+,Ti4+ ions)

 Here, the energy of 4s orbital is less than that of 3d.
 So, the electron will enter the 4s orbital first and enter the 3d orbital when the 4s orbital is full.

-The method of entering electrons into orbitals through the Aufbau principle is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d.
+Following the Aufbau principle, the sequence of entry of electrons into orbitals is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d 7p.

 Note: The abbreviated electron configuration of titanium is [Ar] 3d2 4s2.
 When writing an electron configuration, you have to write serially.

-Titanium excited state electron configuration
+The excited state electron configuration of Titanium

+Atoms can jump from one orbital to another orbital in an excited state.
+This is called quantum jump.
 The ground state electron configuration of titanium is 1s2 2s2 2p6 3s2 3p6 3d2 4s2.
 We already know that the p-subshell has three orbitals.
 The orbitals are px, py, and pz and each orbital can have a maximum of two electrons.

 In the titanium ground-state electron configuration, the two electrons of the 3d orbital are located in the dxy and dyz orbitals.
 We already know that the d-orbital has five orbitals.
 The orbitals are dxy, dyz, dzx, dx2-y2 and dz2 and each orbital can have a maximum of two electrons.